Skilled Nursing Costs in 2025

 Even if you don’t need your long-term care insurance policy to cover your skilled nursing services, you might need it afterward.
 Many long-term care policies help cover costs associated with assisted living or a move into a nursing home.

->>Read About: Long Term Care Calculator
+>>Read About: Long-Term Care Calculator

 Are Skilled Nursing Costs Tax Deductible?

 In a nutshell, yes!
-If you, your spouse, or another dependent is in an SNF, primarily to receive medical care, the entire cost of care is tax deductible as a medical expense.
+If you, your spouse, or another dependent is in an SNF, primarily to receive medical care, the entire cost of care is tax-deductible as a medical expense.
 It even includes money spent on meals and lodging.
+However, if the skilled nursing facility stay is for primarily nonmedical reasons, you can only deduct the cost of medical expenses.
+You can’t deduct money spent on meals and lodging.

 Have questions?
 It’s always best to consult a financial adviser or accountant familiar with tax laws.
 Understanding senior tax deductions can help you make the most of your money during your retirement years.